PROJECT: Climate compatible development in drylands systems of Mongolia and surrounding Asian systems

-This research project is developing and evaluating a framework for climate-compatible, sustainable development strategies which bridge local and national institutions, and integrate across multiple scales of social-ecological processes.
-Research will assess vulnerability, adaptive capacity and resilience in the social-ecological system to deal with climate change, as well as multi-scale decision making approaches.
+This research project developed and evaluated a framework for climate-compatible, sustainable development strategies which bridge local and national institutions, and integrate across multiple scales of social-ecological processes.
+Research has assessed vulnerability, adaptive capacity and resilience in the social-ecological system to deal with climate change, as well as multi-scale decision making approaches.
 The geographical focus is the pastoral regions of Mongolia, including the desert steppe, grassland steppe and forest step ecosystems.
-Comparative studies will be undertaken in China.
+Comparative studies were also undertaken in China.

-Through this research, the team will identify the sources of, as well as the gaps in, information and assistance received by herders.
-The project will identify specific needs which, if addressed, would enhance herders’ ability to continue pursuing their pastoral livelihoods.
-The team aims to understand how resilience concepts can be incorporated into climate response strategies in the dryland systems of the Asian steppe and adaptation strategies which are appropriate for pastoral systems in the region.
-The results will lead to a framework that enables the co-management of natural resources in support of sustainable pastoral systems in the region, in light of climate change and other socio-economic factors.
+Through this research, the team has identified the sources of, as well as the gaps in, information and assistance received by herders.
+The project has identified specific needs which, when addressed, enhance herders’ ability to continue pursuing their pastoral livelihoods.
+The team aimed to understand how resilience concepts can be incorporated into climate response strategies in the dryland systems of the Asian steppe and adaptation strategies which are appropriate for pastoral systems in the region.
+The results led to a framework that enables the co-management of natural resources in support of sustainable pastoral systems in the region, in light of climate change and other socio-economic factors.